Chillosh/rachotil/README.md

 # Rachotil

-Rachotil is a simple Python TUI app (using Textual) for SSH server and homelab management from one place.
+Rachotil is a Python TUI app (using Textual) for SSH server and homelab management from one place.
+It uses a client-server architecture where the client runs locally on your machine and controls the remote server via SSH.

 You can use it for:

 - SSH terminal access
 - live server stats with custom blocks
-- settings and `.env` management in app
+- settings and credentials management in app
-- management actions for systemd, journalctl, processes, and APT and other services tracking
+- management actions for systemd, journalctl, processes, APT and service tracking
-- docker managment
+- docker management including docker-compose deployments
 - file managing
 - firewall settings
 - backup and snapshot